kanstantsin-bucha/kanstantsin-bucha/README.md

   * C
   * C++
   * Python
-  * ↓ Not a big fan, but have some projects written in ↓ *
+  * ↓ Not a big fan, but have some code written in ↓ *
   * JavaScript
   * TypeScript
   * Ruby